 The first step in getting the EB-2 green card is for the employer to complete the Program for Electronic Review Management (PERM) with the DOL.
 This certification is used to prove that there are no qualified and willing U.S. workers available for the position.

-At the same time, the process also helps determine the employer’s ability to pay the “prevailing wage” required for the job.
-The whole process is broken down into three stages.
-First, the employer processes the prevailing wage request which will be followed by the recruitment process.
-The recruitment process is used to test the market by posting the job position in a major newspaper advertisement and then showing that the employer was unsuccessful in getting a qualified U.S. worker for the job.
+First, the employer processes the prevailing wage request, which is followed by the recruitment process.
+The recruitment process is used to test the market by posting the job position in a major newspaper advertisement and then showing that the employer was unsuccessful in finding a qualified U.S. worker for the job.
 And lastly, the employer will need to apply for the PERM Labor Certification.

 NOTE: If you are pursuing an EB-2 green card under the National Interest Waiver subcategory, you will not need to undergo the PERM labor certification process.
 You will start your application (whether by self-petition or through an employer) process by filing an I-140 petition with the USCIS.